A.E.S. Hudson Street

 A.E.S.
-Hudson Street is an American comedy television show that aired on ABC in 1978 on Thursday night from 9:30 pm to 10:00 pm EST.
+Hudson Street is an American comedy television show that aired on ABC in 1978 on Thursday night from 9:30 pm to 10:00 pm ET.

 Synopsis

 The series follows the antics of the staff of a run-down Ambulance Emergency Service hospital on Hudson Street, on the lower west side of Manhattan.
 It was cancelled after five episodes.

 Cast and characters

 Pilot

 The series pilot aired July 21, 1977, with F. Murray Abraham starring as Dr. Tony Menzies.
 When the five series episodes were filmed, only Dishy and Stewart remained from the original cast.
 All of the other characters were either dropped or re-cast.
 In the pilot, A.E.S. stood for Ambulance Emergency Service.

 Remake

 The series was remade as Stat in 1991.
 That version lasted 6 episodes.